Burgrabice

-The village has a population of 750.

 History

 The village was mentioned as Burgravici in 1284, when it was part of fragmented Piast-ruled Poland.
 Later on, it was also part of Bohemia (Czechia), Prussia, and Germany.
 During World War II, the Germans operated the E566 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.
 After the defeat of Germany in the war, in 1945, the village became again part of Poland and its historic name was restored.

-Transport

-There is a train station in the village.